 - Zion takes its name from a Hebrew word meaning ‘place of relaxation and peace’.

+Zion is located on the edge of the Colorado Plateau and forms part of what is known as the Grand Staircase Escalante National Monument.
 The staircase is a series of sedimentary rock plateaus that extends from Bryce Canyon, ending at the Grand Canyon.

 Zion falls between the two, with the bottom layer of Zion forming the top of the Grand Canyon, and the top forming the bottom of Bryce Canyon.